-If a caregiver is aware that they will be late, please contact instructors on the field phone.

-A late fee of \$1/minute will be charged for any child who has not been picked up by the end of program.
-Upon a late pick-up, our office team will be in touch to collect the fee electronically.

-Health & Safety

-Managing Risk in the Woods

-At Pine programs, we won't avoid all risks.
+- A fee of \$20 fee will be charged for any child who has not been picked up by 3:30pm and is not registered in After Care. - After 5:30pm, a fee of \$1/minute will be charged for any child who has not been picked up.
+Before and After Care Before Care: 8:30 - 9:00am After Care: 3:30 - 5:30pm To join us early or stay late, campers must be registered in Before & After Care.
+Spaces are limited.
+Please register your child at least one week prior to the start of camp.
+No refund is issued within 1 week before the start of camp.
+Nature Naming Celebration on Friday

+Caregivers are welcome to arrive at 3pm on Friday to attend a nature naming celebration.
+If your camper will not be at camp on Friday, please let us know so that we can give them their nature name earlier in the week.
+Health & Safety Managing Risk in the Woods At Pine camp, we won't avoid all risks.
 Taking on small, measured risks allows children to learn boundaries and experience natural consequences.
-We teach participants to manage risks and build skills to make good decisions.

-Participants may have the opportunity to practice skills like carving or sawing, with support and supervision by our experienced instructors.
+We teach campers to manage risks and build skills to make good decisions.
+Campers may have the opportunity to practice skills like carving or sawing, with support and supervision by our experienced counsellors.
 With that being said, the responsibility of using carving tools also comes with the possibility of injury.
-All of these activities will be introduced in a progressive manner to ensure that your participant learns and grows while staying safe.
+All of these activities will be introduced in a progressive manner to ensure that your camper learns and grows while staying safe.
+Additional Support We do our very best to provide a positive environment for all of our participants.

-Additional Support

-We do our very best to provide a positive environment for all of our participants.
 If a child requires additional support beyond what was described upon registration, please reach out to our team.
 Elaborating as much as possible allows us to understand how best to support a youth's diverse needs.
 While we may not be able to meet every participant's needs, we try our best to provide a wonderful experience for all.

-Washrooms

-The parks are not equipped with washrooms or running water.
+Washrooms The parks are not equipped with washrooms or running water.
 There will be a private portable toilet available for the exclusive use of Pine Project participants and staff.
 It is important that participants are able to use the washroom themselves to the extent possible, and to communicate their washroom needs.
 If your child struggles with communicating their washroom needs or requires washroom assistance, please let us know.
 Hand sanitizer will be used when soap and water is not available.

-Weather
+Weather We do not cancel programs due to weather.
 Programs will run each day, in all weather conditions.
+We employ strategies to stay cool: drinking lots of water, resting in shaded areas, wearing hats, etc. and we see rain as a great opportunity to play in puddles and look at snails!
 We have comprehensive emergency plans for all types of weather while at program, and our staff are trained in how to assess and manage risk.
-Please reach out to our office team if vou're concerned and would like to know more.

-We do not typically cancel programs due to weather.
-In the event that extreme weather jeopardizes the health and safety of participants and staff, the Pine Project may choose to cancel the session.

-Sunscreen

-All participants must come with sunscreen preapplied and their own bottle of sunscreen in their backpack.

-Participants should know how to reapply sunscreen themselves.
-Staff will encourage participants to reapply sunscreen as needed.

-Illness

-If a participant falls ill while at program, caregivers will be contacted to pickup their child.
+Please reach out to our office team if you're concerned and would like to know more.
+Sunscreen All campers must come with sunscreen preapplied and their own bottle of sunscreen in their backpack.
+Campers should know how to reapply sunscreen themselves.
+Staff will encourage campers to reapply sunscreen at lunch each day.
+Illness If a participant falls ill while at program, caregivers will be contacted to pickup their child.
 Please ensure that you've provided two emergency contacts who are able to pick up within 1 hour of being contacted, if needed.

-If your child is experiencing any symptoms of communicable illness, please keep them home.
+If your camper is experiencing any symptoms of communicable illness, please keep them home.